Counting Subgraphs in Degenerate Graphs: Counting Induced Copies: Proof of Theorem and Lemma

 Crucially, observe that every supergraph of $H$ is isomorphic to one of the graphs $H_1,\dots,H_k$.
 To see this, let $H'$ be a (representative of the isomorphism class of a) supergraph of $H$.
 Clearly, if $E \in \mathcal{E}$ and $P \in \mathcal{P}$ are such that $(H \cup E)/P \cong H'$, then $P$ is the partition of $V(H)$ into singletons, and $|E| = |E(H')| - |E(H)|$.
 Hence, all summands on the right-hand side of \eqref{eq:hom-ind_coeff} have the same sign, implying that $c_{H'} \neq 0$.
 This in turn implies that $H'$ is isomorphic to one of the graphs $H_1,\dots,H_k$, as required.
 Now Item 1 of the lemma immediately follows from \eqref{eq:hom-ind_tensor-product_1} and Lemma \ref{thm:hom_linear_combination}. \end{proof} \begin{proof}[Proof of Lemma \ref{thm:ind_computation}] The implication $2 \Rightarrow 1$ follows from \eqref{eq:inj-ind_inverted}, the implication $3 \Rightarrow 2$ follows from Item 2 of Lemma \ref{thm:ind_computation_general}, and the implication $1 \Rightarrow 3$ follows from Item 1 of Lemma \ref{thm:ind_computation_general}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:ind_corollary}] The ``conversely"-part of the theorem follows immediately from Lemma \ref{thm:ind_computation} and Theorem \ref{thm:main}.
-Let now $H \in \mathcal{H}^*$.
-If every supergraph of $H$ is induced $C_k$-free for all $k \geq 6$, then the assertion of the theorem again follows from Lemma \ref{thm:ind_computation} and Theorem \ref{thm:main}.
-Suppose then, by contradiction, that some supergraph $H'$ of $H$ contains an induced copy of $C_k$ for some $k \geq 6$.
-It is easy to see that by adding a chord of this $k$-cycle, we obtain a supergraph $H''$ of $H$ which contains an induced copy of $C_6$.
-This means that $H$ contains an induced copy of some (not necessarily induced) spanning subgraph of $C_6$, in contradiction to the assumption that $H \in \mathcal{H}^*$. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:ind_corollary}] By putting together Lemma \ref{thm:ind_computation} and Corollary \ref{cor:charac}, we see that $\textsc{ind-cnt}_H$ is easy if and only if every supergraph of $H$ is induced $C_k$-free for every $k \geq 6$ (with the ``only if" part requiring Conjecture \ref{conj:triangle_detection}).
+Thus, to prove the theorem, it remains to observe that the following are equivalent: \begin{enumerate} \item Every supergraph of $H$ is induced $C_k$-free for every $k \geq 6$. \item $H$ does not contain as an induced subgraph any (not necessarily induced) spanning subgraph of $C_6$. \end{enumerate} The implication $1 \Rightarrow 2$ is immediate.
+For the reverse implication, observe that if some supergraph $H'$ of $H$ contains an induced copy of $C_k$ (for some $k \geq 6$) then by adding an appropriate chord to this $C_k$, we obtain a supergraph $H''$ of $H$ which contains an induced copy of $C_6$.
+But then $H$ contains an induced copy of some spanning subgraph of $C_6$.
+This shows that $2 \Rightarrow 1$. \end{proof}